TooLate0800/Deuteron_radius_fitting/SOG_fitting/README.md

-# The Sum-of-Gaussian function fitted with the available data
+# The Sum-of-Gaussian parameterization fitted with the available deuteron form factors data